Prashar Lake trek – A perfect family trek in Himachal

 - Trekking shoes: The terrain may be rough and you will need trekking shoes with good grip.
-You can get Forclaz 100 from Decathlon.
 Sports shoes will not be comfortable enough.
 You can watch this video to learn to choose the right trekking shoes.

-- Three warm layers: The Prashar Lake campsite, is at a high altitude and the climatic may require you to have enough warm clothes.
-You will need at least three warm layers (two lights layers such as fleece and woollen and one padded jacket) for this trek.
+- Three warm layers: You will need at least three warm layers (two light layers such as fleece and woollen and one padded jacket) for this trek.

 - Thermals (Optional): Those who are more susceptible to cold can carry thermals to wear at night.

 - Sunglasses: Sunglasses are to prevent snow blindness.
 There might be snow closer to the lake, so carry a pair of sunglasses.

 - Suncap: A suncap can help prevent dehydration when trekking during long day spells.

 - Synthetic hand gloves: One pair of fleece or woolen hand gloves.
 One pair of water proof/resistant, wind proof gloves.

 - Balaclava: You may use woollen scarves instead as well.

 - Socks (2 pairs): Apart from two sports socks, you can take a pair of woollen socks for the night.

 - Trekking pole: Watch this video to understand why you need a trekking pole.